 - Affordable prices

-- Only available to military personnel and their families
+- Only available to current and former military personnel and their families

-- Bundling discounts provide up to 10 percent savings on your homeowner’s insurance premium if you already have a USAA auto insurance policy.
+- Bundling discounts provide up to 10% savings on your homeowner’s insurance premium if you already have a USAA auto insurance policy.

 - Protective device credit provides premium discounts if your home is equipped with security cameras, alarms or other devices.